yaul-org/libyaul/README.md

   <summary>MSYS2</summary>

 If you already have MSYS2 installed, follow the directions below to setup access to the package repository.
+If not, download and install MSYS2 [here][7] first, then continue to follow the instructions below.

+1. From the Start menu, open _MSYS MinGW 64-bit_.

-1. Open `/etc/pacman.conf` and at the end of the file, add the following:
+2. Open `/etc/pacman.conf` and at the end of the file, add the following:

        [yaul-mingw-w64]
        SigLevel = Optional TrustAll
        Server = http://packages.yaul.org/mingw-w64/x86_64

-2. Sync and refresh the databases.
+3. Sync and refresh the databases.

        pacman -Syy

-3. To list the packages for the `yaul-mingw-w64` repository, use:
+4. To list the packages for the `yaul-mingw-w64` repository, use:

        pacman -Sl yaul-mingw-w64

-4. Install everything.
+5. Install everything.

        pacman -S \
          yaul-tool-chain-git \